k-tsurumaki/llm-summary/README.md

 **Q: OpenRouter API errors**

-A: Check your API key in `config.ini` and ensure you have sufficient credits.
+A: Check your `LLM_API_KEY` environment variable and ensure you have sufficient credits.

 **Q: CORS errors**